 After identifying your target audience, conduct keyword research to learn about the topics that interest them and the issues they need help with.
 Alternatively, use your keyword research efforts from a search engine optimisation (SEO) plan to create relevant topics to discuss and anchor texts to use.
 Some available tools allow companies to identify the most-searched keywords based on their niche.

 Doing so ensures your content is relevant, valuable and aligns with user intent.
-Simply put, keyword research enables companies to increase lead generation and better plan their content marketing tactics.
+Simply put, keyword research enables companies to increase lead generation and better plan their content marketing strategies.

 When conducting research, it’s recommended to focus on long-tail keywords to increase the chances of conversion.
 Search phrases with three or more words are more specific and show higher user intent.
-Integrating them into your content marketing strategy enables you to send messages to the right audience, especially those considering a purchase.
+Integrating them into your advertising strategy enables you to send messages to the right users, especially those considering a purchase.

 Take a look at the examples below.
 Do you notice any difference?